-Other information comprises information included in the Annual Report, other than the financial statements and our auditor's report thereon.
+Other information comprises information included in the Annual Report, other than the financial statements and our auditor's report thereon, including the Directors' report.
 The directors are responsible for the other information.
 Our opinion on the financial statements does not cover the information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.